centreon/centreon-documentation/fr/integrations/plugin-packs/procedures/cloud-azure-compute-virtualmachine.md

 The login and access token handling will be made by the plugin itself.

-> Using a proxy?
-Add this non-mandatory dependancy to your central server / all the pollers that will perform discovery using a proxy.
+> You are using a proxy?
+Add this non-mandatory dependency to your central server and all the pollers that will perform discovery using a proxy.
 >
 > `yum install perl-LWP-Protocol-connect̀`